 I want to preface, this is not meant to scare anyone or anything like that, but it’s important to understand what that process is.
 And the reality is there is a very well-defined process of how to do this.
 I would also say that process is continuously evolving.
 What worked 5 years ago, what worked 10 years ago, or before is not necessarily the same strategies that are used today.
 That’s why it’s so important to work with someone like Sharron that can help you navigate what the current landscape is and the best practices out there.
 So, with that background, Sharron, if you could give a little background on yourself and your firm, that would be fantastic.

 Sharron: Sure.
-So, I head up the litigation and employment transition division at the Hamburger Law Firm.
-The law firm is an affiliate of MarketCounsel, which is our regulatory compliance consultancy.
+So, I head up the litigation and employment transition division.

 It’s really a unique approach that we bring to this type of subject matter for a transitioning advisor.
 We really have the ability to answer those questions right at the outset.
 And, in fact, Brad, as you identified, this is the most critical move of an advisor’s life, right?
 No one’s making a transition so that they can start their career all over again.
 If the transition part fails, then everything else that you might be called upon to build by way of a firm or tucking into another firm really is of no use.

 And so, at our firm, we often start with what we’ll call transition intelligence and helping advisors understand what their restrictions are and navigate that path.
-But because we are part of MarketCounsel as well, we have the ability to really take an advisor from the kernel of, “Should I leave?” all the way through what are the…not only the legal requirements and legal issues that you’ll want to consider when you’re making a transition, but then also setting up the firm.
+We have the ability to really take an advisor from the kernel of, “Should I leave?” all the way through what are the…not only the legal requirements and legal issues that you’ll want to consider when you’re making a transition, but then also setting up the firm.

 Brad: Great.
 Thanks for that background.
 I think it is important to point out how there are those multiple prongs to that process, that legal strategy and then the actual setting up of the RIA and then that ongoing compliance.
 And so, with your whole operation, certainly that can all be done under one proverbial roof, which is great.